awbuild/responsive-design-animations/README.md

 # Interactive Portfolio Website

-A responsive portfolio website built with HTML5, CSS3 and Bootstrap showcasing coding projects and professional background.
+A responsive portfolio website built with HTML5, CSS3 and Bootstrap showcasing coding projects with professional background.

 ---